Webinar: Adapting Quickly to Teaching Online

 - As an Arkansas Tech student, you have access to in-depth training on hundreds of today's most sought-after applications, with over 98,729 narrated tutorials.
 Through the Virtual Training Center, these tutorials can be streamed over any Internet connection directly to your computer.
 READ MORE

 Developer and Teacher Resources

-- Registrar's Office provides visual guides on attendance accounting, midterm grades
+- Registrar's Office provides visual guides on attendance accounting, midterm grades and final grades.

 - Student involvement and interaction is key to a quality online course.
 See this document for examples of types of interactions in online classes that meet the C-RAC (Council